-^{a.} Foundations required do not match poles required as guy foundations are needed in some locations for extra support.
+a.
+Foundations required do not match poles required as guy foundations are needed in some locations for extra support.

-^{b.} Reported number of required poles and foundations fluctuate due to Design changes.
+b.
+Reported number of required poles and foundations fluctuate due to Design changes.

-^{c.} Update: To-date, 30 foundations have been installed by the South San Francisco in S2WA5 and 65 have been installed by the 25th Ave projects in S2WA3.
+Update: To-date, 30 foundations have been installed by the South San Francisco in S2WA5 and 65 have been installed by the 25th Ave projects in S2WA3.

-^{d.} Miscalculations total quantities of poles installed in S3WA1 and S3WA2 for September reporting.
+d.
+Poles installed in S3WA1 and S3WA2 were unreported in October.